Maia313/CSS/css-size-units.md

 ```css
     grid-template-columns: auto 50px 10% 2fr 1fr;
 ```
 This snippet creates 5 columns.
-The first column is as wide as its content, the second column is 50px, the third column is 10% of its container, and for the last two columns; the remaining space is divided into three sections, two are allocated for the fourth column, and one for the fifth.
+The 1st column is as wide as its content, the 2nd column is 50px, the 3rd column is 10% of its container, and for the last two columns; the remaining space is divided into three sections, 2 are allocated for the 4th column, and one for the 5th.